 So only focus on gathering the information you need.
 This is why most popup forms only have two fields — first name and email address.

 However, you can take it further and ask them to checkboxes.
 For example, to choose which topics they’re interested in learning about via your newsletter.

 You can use these details to learn more about your audience and how to best segment your email marketing campaigns.

 The idea is to engage your audience with your exit intent popup.
 You can do this by asking them a question they can answer.

-For instance, if they’re signing up to your email newsletter, you can ask them if they’re a male or female.
-This way, you can segment them and send content that best suits them.
+For instance, if they’re signing up for your email newsletter, you can ask if they’re a male or female.
+You can segment them and send content that best suits them.

 Get Started Building Your Exit Intent Popups

 There’s enough you have to do with planning the offer and copy for your popup campaigns.
-Why add more to your workload by choosing a platform with a major learning curve?
+Why add more to your workload by choosing a platform with a significant learning curve?

 Instead, you can use Poptin.
-All you have to do is write up your copy, drag and drop your design, hit publish, and your campaign is ready to go!
+You must write up your copy, drag and drop your design, and hit publish, and your campaign is ready to go!